Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many visa applications for permanent immigration (green cards) are backlogged?

-Because of limits on certain visa categories and per-country caps, the U.S. government in some cases is still processing applications that are two decades old or older.
-In February 2020, the State Department was processing some family-sponsored visa applications dating to March 1996, and employment-related visa applications from May 2008.
+Because of limits on certain visa categories and per-country caps, the U.S. government in some cases is still processing applications that are more than two decades old.
+In February 2021, the State Department was processing some family-sponsored visa applications dating to September 1996, and employment-related visa applications from April 2009.

-According to data on the petitions submitted to the State Department, there were about 3.6 million applicants (including spouses and minor children) who were on the waiting list as of November 1, 2019, the second time the backlog dropped in recent years (versus 3.8 million in 2018 and 3.9 million in 2017).
+According to data on petitions submitted to the State Department, there were almost 4 million applicants (including spouses and minor children) who were on the waiting list as of November 1, 2020, a 10 percent increase from the same point in 2019 (when there were 3.6 million applicants).

-Of the overall 3.8 million applicants, 1.2 million were citizens of Mexico, followed by those from the Philippines (291,000), India (284,000), mainland China (216,000), and Vietnam (210,000).
-Family- and employment-based prospective immigrants who are waiting to adjust their status to lawful permanent residence from within the United States are not included in the State Department estimate.
+Of the overall 4 million applicants, 1.2 million were citizens of Mexico, followed by those from the Philippines (318,000), India (310,000), mainland China (247,000), and Vietnam (218,000).
+Family- and employment-based prospective immigrants who are waiting to adjust their status to lawful permanent residence from within the United States are not included in the State Department estimates.

-USCIS also publishes backlog statistics but only for petitions approved in one of the five employment-based categories.
-The most recent USCIS data show that close to 395,000 approved employment-based immigrant petitions were awaiting a priority date based on the May 2018 State Department Visa Bulletin.
+USCIS also publishes backlog statistics, but only for petitions approved in one of the five employment-based categories.
+As of November 2020, slightly more than 500,000 approved employment-based immigrant petitions were awaiting a priority date.
 The figure corresponds to the number of primary applicants covered by these petitions but excludes their dependents.
-To MPI’s knowledge, USCIS did not publish backlog statistics on other types of green-card applications the agency adjudicates.
+To MPI’s knowledge, USCIS has not published backlog statistics on other types of green-card applications the agency adjudicates.

-In other words, the overall number of people waiting for a green card—within and outside of the United States—is likely to be larger than the 3.6 million reported by the State Department (as of November 2019) and 395,000 reported by USCIS (as of May 2018).
+In other words, the overall number of people waiting for a green card—within and outside of the United States—is likely to be larger than the 4 million reported by the State Department and 500,000 reported by USCIS (as of November 2020).

 - For more details about wait times by immigration category and country of origin, see the State Department Visa Bulletin.